Is Product-Centric QMS Right for Your Company?

 Product-centric QMS manages quality processes along with product records and product change processes.
 Managing quality processes within a QMS system fosters a culture of quality throughout your organization.
 Product companies see significant product quality gains when these quality processes are linked with product records.
 Product-centric QMS manages your product information, based on a complex bill of material (BOM) that specifies all the components, subassemblies, and associated documents to speed the design, testing, and production of high-quality products.

 Working through new product introduction (NPI) processes while navigating FDA regulations and ISO standards requires an integrated approach.
 Traditional document-centric QMS systems have a major blind spot when it comes to managing the product record.
-A product realization platform (PRP) streamlines product development, management of quality issues, and the resolution of design issues to accelerate delivery of compliant products.
+A product development platform (PDP) streamlines product development, management of quality issues, and the resolution of design issues to accelerate delivery of compliant products.

 How do you know whether product-centric QMS is right for your company?
 Medical device companies that deal with one or more of the following challenges require a product-centric QMS approach: